Leica M10-P vs Nikon D3X

 - More heavily discounted: Has been around for much longer (launched in December 2008).

-If the number of relative strengths (bullet points above) is taken as a guide, the match-up finishes in a tie (9 points each).
+If the number of relative strengths (bullet points above) is taken as a guide, the M10-P comes out slightly ahead of the D3X (9 : 8 points).
 However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.
 A professional wedding photographer will view the differences between cameras in a way that diverges from the perspective of a travel photog, and a person interested in cityscapes has distinct needs from a macro shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 In any case, while the comparison of the spec-sheets of cameras can offer a general idea of their imaging potential, it says little about, for example, the shooting experience and imaging performance of the M10-P and the D3X in practical situations.
 At times, user reviews, such as those published at amazon, address these issues in a useful manner, but such feedback is on many occasions incomplete, inconsistent, and unreliable.